Research

 This paper studies the effect of the closure of office-based medical practices on the location where patients sought healthcare during the first year of the COVID-19 pandemic.
 First we show that the exit rate of office-based practices increased in 2020 using data from a nationwide US claims database.
 Using this supply shock to patients, we then show that following an office-based practice closure, there is an increase in overall usage of emergency departments.
 There is also a shift from office-based care to hospital-based care, suggesting that some patients are not able to establish a new relationship with an office-based provider within five months of the practice closure.
 Patients from areas with greater disadvantage (lower income levels and higher shares of minority population) as well as the elderly and Medicaid beneficiaries are disproportionately affected.
 However, the availability of telehealth services mitigates the impact.

-The novelty of this paper is to comparatively study the intergenerational economic mobility in rural and urban China through an exploration of multiple intergenerational transmission mechanisms.
-Comparing rural and urban households in China, this paper finds lower intergenerational economic mobility in urban areas over the past quarter century (1989 to 2015).
-Furthermore, using the predicted community average parental human capital and nonhuman capital measures as instruments, the 2SLS estimates show that parental human capital has a bigger impact on child income in rural than urban China, while parental nonhuman capital goods, such as household wealth and social spending, are relatively stronger intergenerational economic transmission mechanisms within the urban households than the rural ones.
-This paper casts light on the heterogeneous intergenerational economic transmission patterns in China's dual society under the Rural-Urban Household Registration System.
-Moreover, the existing rural-urban difference of intergenerational economic transmission does not diminish with internal labor migration.
+The novelty of this paper lies in its comparative study of intergenerational economic mobility in rural and urban China, exploring multiple intergenerational transmission mechanisms.
+This paper finds lower intergenerational economic mobility in urban areas over the past quarter-century (1989 to 2015) compared to rural areas.
+Furthermore, using predicted community time-invariant indexes for parental human and non-human capital measures as instruments, I demonstrate that parental educational attainment has a relatively greater impact on child income in rural China, whereas parental non-human capital, such as social gift expenses, has a more substantial effect on child income in urban households.
+This paper highlights the heterogeneous intergenerational economic transmission patterns in China's dual society under the Rural-Urban Household Registration System.
+Moreover, the existing rural-urban difference in intergenerational economic transmission does not diminish with internal labor migration.

 The health benefits of expansions in Medicaid coverage depend on whether insured patients can find providers.
 This paper investigates how one important group of providers, Obstetrician-Gynecologists (OB-GYNs) select their practice locations in response to expansions of Medicaid/CHIP coverage to mid-low income pregnant women.
 Expanding eligibility leads to an overall increase in the total supply of OB-GYNs at the county level, with an inflow of individual OB-GYNs to mid-low income counties.
 However, in state border counties, expanded eligibility reduces the number of OB-GYNs, as OB-GYNs move to the state with lower eligibility.
 In keeping with my model, while Medicaid/CHIP eligibility expansions on average increase physician supply, in certain cases, it can reduce access to care as physicians avoid low Medicaid reimbursement rates.